portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.3_en.md

 #### Installing a fresh PortSIP PBX v12.3

-+ To install the PortSIP PBX for Centos, please refer to: [Setup PortSIP PBX for CentOS](https://www.portsip.com/knowledge-base/setup-portsip-pbx-for-centos/)
-+ To install the PortSIP PBX for Ubuntu, please refer to: [Setup PortSIP PBX for Ubuntu](https://www.portsip.com/knowledge-base/setup-portsip-pbx-for-ubuntu/)
-+ To install the PortSIP PBX for Debian, please refer to: [Setup PortSIP PBX for Debian](https://www.portsip.com/knowledge-base/setup-portsip-pbx-for-debian/)
++ To install the PortSIP PBX for Linux, please refer to: [Setup PortSIP PBX for Linux](https://www.portsip.com/knowledge-base/setup-portsip-pbx-for-linux/)